hallnsh/nico-be-nc-news/README.md

 ### ./  The root directory

-The main calling module is conventionally called
+The main calling module is conventionally called 'app'

 app.js  - which receives requests to endpoints. listen.js   - sets up a local server to listen on localhost: port 9090